-I discovered Bulgur in the Netherlands when I was grocery shopping in a Turkish deli and since I've never seen it nor heard of it in Italy I immediately decided to buy it.
+I discovered Bulgur in the Netherlands when I was grocery shopping in a Turkish deli.
+Since I've never seen it nor heard of it in Italy I immediately decided to buy it.

-I then did some research online to find out how it's usually cooked and I discovered that it's actually pretty similar to cous-cous.
-It's wheat just like pasta and I cooked it with summer vegetables and herbs and it quickly became one of my favorite summer dishes.
-See the recipe of Summertime Bulgur with veggies.
+I then did some research online to find out how it's usually cooked.
+I discovered that it's actually pretty similar to cous-cous.
+It's wheat just like pasta so I first cooked it with summer vegetables and herbs and it quickly became one of my favorite summer dishes.

-Bulgur can be found in different variaties of sizes and I bought the coarser grind called pilavlık bulgur which is just a tad smaller than rice, so I though “hey!
+Bulgur can be found in different variaties of sizes and I bought the coarser grind called pilavlık bulgur.
+It's just a tad smaller than rice, so I thought "hey!
 Maybe I can do a risotto with it..
 A Bulgur-otto!" which sounds silly but it came out pretty delicious.

 It can't turn out as creamy as risotto simply because Bulgur doesn't have as much starch as Risotto rice (Carnaroli).
 But with the addition of a few tablespoons of cream it just came out creamy enough for me to love it.